2006 Oklahoma elections: Governor

 In the Democratic primary, incumbent Brad Henry defeated challenger Andrew Marr 86% to 14%.
 In the Republican primary, Ernest Istook defeated Bob Sullivan, Jim Williamson, and Sean Evanoff.
 Istook took 54.7% of the vote, Sullivan 31%, Williamson 9.8%, and Evanoff 4.6%.

 In the general election, Henry defeated challenger Istook with 66% of the vote to remain in office for the next four years.

-Lieutenant Governor
+Lieutenant governor

-With incumbent Mary Fallin not running for reelection as the Lieutenant Governor of Oklahoma, a new Lieutenant Governor was guaranteed.

-Primary election

-The candidates for the parties faced on in the primary election on July 25.
-If no party received more than 50% of the vote, a runoff election was held on August 22 to decide the winner.

-Candidates

-There were three candidates in the Republican primary for Lieutenant Governor.